lttle-cloud/samples/nginx/custom-build-auto/README.md

 This will trigger lttle.cloud's automated build process to create the Docker image for the Nginx server and deploy it.
 To understand how we manage to build you can checkout our documentation: [lttle.cloud Docs | Building](https://docs.lttle.cloud/docs/building-and-deploying/building).

-After that you can access your Nginx server at `https://nginx-custom-build-auto--samples--public--${tenant}.eu.lttle.host/` where `${tenant}` is your lttle.cloud tenant name.
+After that you can access your Nginx server at `https://nginx-custom-build-auto--samples--public--your-tenant.eu.lttle.host/` where `your-tenant` is your lttle.cloud tenant name.

 You can check our deployment of this sample [https://nginx-custom-build-auto--samples--public--aifrim.eu.lttle.host/](https://nginx-custom-build-auto--samples--public--aifrim.eu.lttle.host/).